 Cancer Vaccines: When injected, cancer vaccines trigger the immune system to recognize and destroy cancer cells.

 Specific cancers are hormone sensitive, which means they rely on certain hormones in order to develop and grow.
-Hormone therapy uses medicines to block or restrict these specific hormones to prevent the production or spread of cancer cells.
+Hormone therapy for cancer uses medicines to block or restrict these specific hormones to prevent the production or spread of cancer cells.

 Hormone-sensitive cancers include: